Thursday, 7. March 2017 | Spain – Andalusia, Sevilla | Petra

 HIGH AND MIDDLE ATLAS

 We allow ourselves two days for the arrival at Fès.
-And that’s good thing, because the landscape is glorious and worth to pay attention to it.
+And that’s a good thing, because the landscape is glorious and worth to pay attention to.

 At the early afternoon we feel quite hungry and find a very nice quiet place for cooking lunch off the main road.
 Viewing snow-covered mountains I cut onions and vegetables to cook a tasty vegetable-noodle-soup.